ms/buildtogether.tech/communicate/index.md

 and should include regular check-ins so that people can tell if they're making progress.

-Tutorials help novices build a mental model, but competent practitioners and experts will be frustrated by their slow pace and low information density.
+Tutorials help novices build a <span i="mental model">mental model</span>, but competent practitioners and experts will be frustrated by their slow pace and low information density.
 They will want single-point solutions to specific problems, like how to find cells in a spreadsheet that contain a certain string or how to configure the web server to load an access control module.
 They can make use of an alphabetical list of the functions in a library, but are much happier if they can search by keyword to find what they need; one of the signs that someone is no longer a novice is that they're able to compose useful queries and tell if the results are on the right track or not.

 ## Creating an FAQ

 As projects grow, documentation within functions alone may be insufficient for users to apply code to their own problems.
-One strategy to assist other people with understanding a project is with an FAQ.
-A good FAQ uses the terms and concepts that people bring to the software rather than the vocabulary of its authors; putting it another way, the questions should be things that people might search for online, and the answers should give them enough information to solve their problem.
+One strategy to assist other people with understanding a project is with an <span i="FAQ">FAQ</span>.
+A good FAQ uses the terms and concepts that people bring to the software rather than the vocabulary of its authors; putting it another way, the questions should be things that people actually search for online, not the things the program's developers wish they would ask.

 Creating and maintaining an FAQ is a lot of work, and unless the community is large and active, a lot of that effort may turn out to be wasted, because it's hard for the authors or maintainers of a piece of software to anticipate what newcomers will be mystified by.
-A better approach is to leverage sites like [Stack Overflow][stack-overflow], which is where most programmers are going to look for answers anyway.
+A better approach is to leverage sites like
+<span i="Stack Overflow">[Stack Overflow][stack-overflow]</span>, which is where
+most programmers are going to look for answers anyway.

 The Stack Overflow guide to [asking a good question][stack-overflow-good-question] has been refined over many years, and is